 Individuals may feel their sex cannot be identified in binary terms either and may also use ‘genderqueer’ to describe their sex.
 You may identify as trans or you may feel that the term doesn’t fit or feel useful to you.
 Equally, you may transition medically, or you may not.
 As with binary transmen and trans women, this does not make you any less trans or invalidate your identity.

 What is non-binary medical transition?

-We use the term ‘transition’ to mean a range of changes made so that you are living in a way that fits your sense of yourself.
+We use the term ‘transition’ to mean a range of changes made so that you're living in a way that fits your sense of yourself.
 As with binary identified trans people, this can include a wide range of social, legal and medical changes, or barely any.
-Although we use the term transition on this page we acknowledge that some people who do not relate to having a sense of gender or who may identify as non-binary, may not identify with the term transition in being who you are as a person.
+Although we use the term transition on this page we acknowledge that some people who don't relate to having a sense of gender or who may identify as non-binary, may not identify with the term transition in being who you are as a person.

 Each non-binary person will feel differently about medical transition and what it means for them.

 NHS Gender Identity Clinics do facilitate non-binary medical transition, though the conversation about what you hope to achieve may be more involved.
 Hormone regimens are intended to be permanent and long term to meet your body’s needs, and a ‘mid point’ for hormone therapy is unlikely to be possible.
 Surgery carries the same permanence that it does for binary identified people.

 If you feel that you're being denied access to transition due to your non-binary gender identity, you may wish to take this up with the Patient Advice and Liaison Service (PALS) at your hospital.